Non-Degree Seeking Admissions

 High school students, upon recommendation of the high school principal or counselor, may be granted dual enrollment admission during the junior or senior year in high school.
 Before dual admission is granted, the applicant must take the ACT or SAT and have the official qualifying scores sent to Trevecca’s Office of Admissions.
 An official partial high school transcript with a qualifying grade point average must also be submitted.
 Such students may take University classes while completing their high school diploma.

 Non-Degree Post-Graduate status is for students who hold an undergraduate degree from a regionally accredited college or university and would like to take additional undergraduate courses at Trevecca.
-In addition to the application and fee, a student must submit an official copy of the college transcript with degree and graduation date posted.
+In addition to the application and enrollment deposit, a student must submit an official copy of the college transcript with degree and graduation date posted.

 Regular Non-Degree Admission